junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "No --!!"
 Dean wails, yelling behind him, "Sam!"

 But Sam doesn't rely.
-It's getting quieter now, in their surrounding, only the crackling burning sound of the scribe's body.
+It's getting quieter now, in their surrounding, only the crackling burning sound of the scribe's body and clothes.

 Dean turns his head, only now does he horrifyingly notice Sam has also crashed down.